Roles of a depositary bank and collateral agent within project finance

 Two additional items to highlight with regard to the depositary bank and collateral agent combination:

-First, since project finance transactions lean heavily toward the receipt and disposition of funds, a cash management system is an absolute necessity.
-The volume of disbursements also adds to the complexity with most withdrawals and transfers occurring on the first and/or last business day of the month.
-Access to a single cash system allowing the borrower to review all account activity is a great asset for managing their various collateral accounts, especially on cross border transactions where the borrower is in one time zone and the depositary bank and collateral agent is in another.
+First, since project finance transactions entail the movement of funds, a cash management system is integral to the process of managing cash inflows and outflows and volume of both.
+Typically such money movements occur on the first and/or last business day of the month, adding an element of complexity.
+Access to a single cash system that enables the borrower to review all account activity is a great tool for managing its various collateral accounts.
+This is especially true with regard to cross border transactions where the borrower is in one time zone and the depositary bank and collateral agent is in another.

-Our second and final point is that the depositary bank and collateral agent are an ongoing resource for the borrower.
-After the deal has been finalized and the agreements executed, the depositary bank and collateral agent remain to assist the borrower in navigating the project’s various governing agreements; providing guidance on how to access funds, when disbursement requests have to be submitted as well as required delivery of compliance items such as insurance certificates and UCC continuation statements.
-In order to best serve the interests of the borrower and be a knowledgeable resource, the depositary bank and collateral agent require an experienced staff dedicated to providing exceptional service with systems that will facilitate the administration of a project finance transaction.
+It is worth noting that the depositary bank and collateral agent should serve as ongoing resources to the borrower.
+After the deal has been finalized and the agreements executed, the depositary bank and collateral agent are there to assist the borrower in navigating the various governing agreements’ terms such as how to access funds, disbursement requests' deadlines, compliance items' deadlines such as insurance certificates and UCC continuation statements.
+To best serve the interests of the borrower and be a knowledgeable resource, the depositary bank and collateral agent require an experienced staff dedicated to providing exceptional service with systems that will facilitate the administration of a project finance transaction.

 Making your choice

-When it comes to choosing a depositary bank and collateral agent that will successfully administer your project finance transaction, look for an institution that understands the structure of your deal and its corresponding responsibilities based on the project agreement and any ancillary agreements to which they are signatories.
-Engage a depositary bank and collateral agent experienced with reviewing and negotiating all agreements, that will proactively maintain communication with the active parties in the transaction on various events and issues.
-Additionally, confirm that the depositary bank and collateral agent maintain a contingency plan that will facilitate timely and accurate processing of payments as directed by the borrower in accordance with the governing agreement(s) in the event of an emergency, provide an online cash system so the borrower may independently view account activity, and have an internal automated system upon which it can set up the parameters of the transaction which will track and advise of defined dates and required actions.
+When it comes to choosing a depositary bank and collateral agent that will successfully administer your project finance transaction, look for an institution that understands both the structure of your deal and related responsibilities as reflected under the related project agreements to which they are a party.
+Engage a depositary bank and collateral agent experienced with reviewing and negotiating all agreements, that will proactively maintain communication as needed, with the active parties to the transaction.
+Additionally, confirm that the depositary bank and collateral agent maintain a contingency plan that will facilitate timely and accurate processing of payments in the event of an emergency, provide an online cash system to view account activity, and have an internal automated system upon which it can set up the parameters of the transaction which will track and advise of defined dates and required actions.

-There are many challenges to any large project/transaction—knowing what to look for and hiring the depositary bank and collateral agent that are right for your project can be instrumental to its success.
+There are many administrative and operational challenges to any large project/transaction.
+So, identifying and engaging the right depositary bank and collateral agent can be instrumental to its success.

 U.S. Bank administers a variety of infrastructure asset types and has the dedicated expertise to assist investors at every stage of the project finance lifecycle.
 See our extensive suite of services for debt financing here or contact our team.